shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Error pages

-- Add a catch all route as a child of main parent layout route
+- Add a catch-all route as a child of main parent layout route

 ```xml
 <Route path="/" element={<Layout />}>